A Style Guide for Students Writing Papers and Reports

 Acronyms and Initialisms

-Technically the difference between the two is that acronyms you pronounce as a word (NICTA) while initialisms are pronounced as individual letters (UNSW).
+Technically the difference between the two is that acronyms you pronounce as a word (FOSS) while initialisms are pronounced as individual letters (UNSW).
 The distinction is hardly ever made and both are generally lumped under the general term of “acronym”, as in the reminder of this document.

 Don't introduce acronyms in headings!
 If a term for which you want to use an acronym appears first in a heading, define the acronym on the next appearance (the first one in paragraph mode).
 Also, don't introduce an acronym which is then not used for a long time.
 In such a case it is also better to defer the introduction of the acronym.